PhosphorW/hexo-theme-academia/README.md

 Then you can modify your theme configuration in the mentioned `theme.yml`.
 If there is any update, just pull the new branch and your configurations won't be merged.

 **Note:**
-1. When use `data files` to config theme, you must restart hexo server after any modifictions. `hexo server` or `hexo s` again.
+1. When use `data files` to config theme, you must restart hexo server after any modifications. `hexo server` or `hexo s` again.
 2. Sometimes there will be changes in theme `_config.yml`, please refer to [release page](https://github.com/PhosphorW/hexo-theme-academia/releases) for more details before update.

 ## Document